kreid333/lululemon-email/README.md

 After cloning the repo, the files can be accessed locally.

-Instead of running locally, the application can also be ran here:
+Instead of running locally, the email can also be seen here:
  * [Lululemon Email](https://kreid333.github.io/lululemon-email/)

 ## Finished Project